-Little Mix Jade Thirlwall: Age, Instagram And Boyfriend Details Revealed
+Little Mix Jade Thirlwall: Parents, Age and Boyfriend Jed Elliott Revealed

 Jade Thirlwall on Instagram

-With 4.6million followers and counting, you can keep a personal eye on Jade over at her Instagram account, @jadethirlwall.
+With 5.5million followers and counting, you can keep a personal eye on Jade over at her Instagram account, @jadethirlwall.